-- 18. CPCs in Categories A and B shall submit a fishing and management plan to Panel 1.
+- 18. CPCs in Fleet group A, B and C shall submit a fishing and management plan to Panel 1 on how they will implement their respective catch limit obligations.
 The plan shall include the current number of fishing vessels by gear and by size (< 20 m or ≥ 20 m).
-Each CPC shall demonstrate in the plan that its total capacity is in commensurate with its catch limit, taking into account the annual average bigeye catches per vessel in the past and other factors such as dependence of each vessel on bigeye catch. - 19.
-If a CPC in Category C caught more than 500 t in Year X, it shall submit a fishing and management plan to Panel 1 in Year X+1.
-The plan shall include the current number of fishing vessels by gear and by size (< 20 m or ≥ 20 m) as well as any plan to introduce additional fishing vessels in Year X+2.
-Fishing and management plans for CPCs in category C shall not be subject to endorsement by the Commission.
+Each CPC shall demonstrate in the plan that its total capacity is commensurate with its catch limit, taking into account the annual average bigeye catches per vessel in the past and other factors such as dependence of each vessel on bigeye catch.
+Panel 1 shall annually review the plans. - 19.
+If a CPC in Category D caught more than 500 t in Year X, it shall submit a fishing and management plan to Panel 1 in Year X+1.
+The plan shall include the current number of fishing vessels by gear and by size $(< 20 \text{ m or } \ge 20 \text{ m})$ as well as any plan to introduce additional fishing vessels in Year X+2.

-Part III Capacity Management Measures
+Part III Capacity Management Measures on Support Vessels

-- 20. When submitting their 2024 fishing, capacity and control plans to ICCAT, CPCs shall limit the numbers of their purse seiners and large scale longliners (LOA>20m) to the numbers authorized in any given year [year X], and shall provide the chosen year of reference to the Secretariat by 31 January 2024. - 21.
-New catching vessels shall only be authorized to replace vessels already authorized with the same gear and, at a minimum, the same length overall. - 22.
-Without prejudice to paragraphs 21 and 22, CPCs shall be allowed to increase their number of catching vessels in a way commensurate with possible increases of their catch limits. - 23.
-CPCs shall only authorize purse seiners already authorized in fishing in the ICCAT Convention area in the previous year. - 24.
-Any CPC having vessels that operate, part-time or full-time, in support of purse seiners shall report the names and characteristics of all of their vessels to the ICCAT Secretariat, including which of those vessels were active in 2019 in the ICCAT Convention area, and the names of the purse seiner(s) that received the support of each support vessel.
+- 20. Any CPC having vessels that operate, part-time or full-time, in support of purse seiners shall report the names and characteristics of all of their vessels to the ICCAT Secretariat, including which of those vessels were active in 2019 in the ICCAT Convention area, and the names of the purse seiner(s) that received the support of each support vessel.
 This information shall be reported no later than 31 January 2024.
 The ICCAT Secretariat shall prepare a report for the Commission to be able to consider the type of limitation that support vessels shall be subject to in the future, including a phasing-out plan, where required.
-Notwithstanding this, CPCs shall not increase the number of support vessels from the numbers recorded by the time of adoption of this measure. - 25.
+Notwithstanding this, CPCs shall not increase the number of support vessels from the numbers recorded by the time of adoption of this measure. - 21.
 For the purposes of this measure, a support vessel is defined as any vessel that carries out activities in support of purse seine vessels that increases the efficiency of their operations including, but not limited to deploying, servicing and retrieving FADs.